FaserF/hassio-addons/pterodactyl-panel/README.md

 The MariaDB Integration is needed before installing this one!

-Afterwards create a new user in the MariaDB Addon called "pterodactyl" with full permissions on the database "panel"
+Afterward create a new user in the MariaDB Addon called "pterodactyl" with full permissions on the database "panel"

 **Note**: _Remember to restart the add-on when the configuration is changed._